 Ms. Carroll completed her Waldorf Early Childhood training in 2007.
 She holds a BA in Medieval Studies from UC San Diego, an MS in Higher Education Administration from Colorado State University and an M.Litt in Medieval History from the University of St. Andrews, Scotland where she served as a Rotary Ambassador of Goodwill Scholar.
 Ms. Carroll studied at the National University of Ireland in Galway for one year and has worked with children and families for over 20 years in both the college and early childhood setting, serving as an International Student Advisor, Residence Life Director, Parent-Child Program Director, Nursery and Kindergarten teacher.
-She has two children who attend San Francisco Waldorf High School and is an ardent supporter of nature connection for children and families.
+She has two children and is an ardent supporter of nature connection for children and families.

-Ms. Eisele is a master Kindergarten teacher who mentors, trains and evaluates early childhood programs and teachers across northern California.
+Ms. Eisele is a master Kindergarten teacher who mentors, trains and evaluates early childhood programs and teachers across Northern California.
 She is regional co-chair for the Waldorf Early Childhood Association of North America and guest lectures in local Waldorf teacher training programs.
 Ms. Eisele has taught at San Francisco Waldorf School for over 30 years and serves in multiple leadership capacities for the school.
 She taught handwork in grades one through eight and is a founding member of the Magic Lantern Traveling Marionette Theatre.
 Ms. Eisele grew up in Germany and has undergone extensive training and education in Waldorf early childhood pedagogy and child development both abroad and in the US.
 Her older daughter graduated in 1988 with the first San Francisco Waldorf School class and her second daughter was a member of the first San Francisco Waldorf High School graduating class.

 Ms. Jaquet grew up in France and Switzerland.
 She graduated in 1987 from the Architecture School of the Swiss Institute of Technology in Zurich.
 She practiced architecture in Europe, Asia and the United States before enrolling in the San Francisco Extension Program of Rudolf Steiner College in 1998.

 Tamar Resnick followed her children into Waldorf education.
 After watching the delight they took in going to school each day, she decided she wanted a Waldorf education as well, and the only way to achieve that would be through teaching the curriculum.
 She holds a certificate in Waldorf Grade School Teaching from Rudolf Steiner College.
 With a B.A. in Liberal Arts from Sarah Lawrence College (with an emphasis on Literature, Studio Art, and World Religions), an M.A. in Art Therapy from University of San Francisco, an M.S. in Clinical Psychology, and 15 years of experience as a psychotherapist, she draws on her diverse background to inform her teaching.
 She enjoys handwork, chalkboard drawing, world mythology, and the antics of her two cats.
-Both of her children, “Waldorf lifers,” are currently attending college.
+Both of her children, “Waldorf lifers,” are college graduates.